Dkots/Projects/Acceleration_Sensor/ReadMe.md

 I design a low level acceleration sensor for activating car's airbag.
+In project.pdf you will find the design of the system.